 Simple English definitions for legal terms

-Read a random definition: lucrative title
+Read a random definition: no bill

 The instrumental rule is a principle that says if one corporation controls another corporation to a great extent, the controlled corporation is treated as a subsidiary of the controlling corporation.
 This means that the controlling corporation has a lot of power over the controlled corporation and can make important decisions for it.
 It's like when a big brother or sister helps their younger sibling with their homework or makes decisions for them because they are not old enough to do it themselves.